Winterizing Your Grand Banks or Eastbay

 The best way to totally winterize the water system is to remove the feed hose from the water tank and insert it straight into a bucket of non-toxic antifreeze.
 Turn on the house water pump and go to each faucet and shower head and run the spigot until antifreeze comes out.
 This will also leave antifreeze in the hoses.
 Don’t forget other water systems such as icemakers, windshield wipers, etc. Holding tanks should be pumped before winterizing and antifreeze should, again, be introduced through the intake hose to fill the pumps as well as the bowl.

-Engine winterizing is more involved than flushing with antifreeze.
+Grand Banks engine winterizing is more involved than flushing with antifreeze.
 This is the time when fluids should be changed (ie: oil and transmission) and a total survey done of the condition of the engine, belts, systems, hoses, etc. Many customers winterize much of the boat but leave this to the yard because it is easier for a trained mechanic to spot potential problems.
 This is more than grunt work.

 Some yards advocate removing the batteries, but if you plan on being on the boat during the winter for inspections or a bit of work, it’s real nice having some lights on boat.
 In this case, you can disconnect the battery and reconnect when you want to be aboard.
 Plus, if the boat is left outside, it is absolutely necessary to have bilge pumps working.
 We have opened a boat in the spring to find water over the floorboards.

 It is also a good idea to cover all engine vents, as they allow moisture and cold air to enter the boat, just as they are designed to allow hot air to escape.
 We use a protective film with a light adhesive built in to avoid having to tape or removing tape adhesive in the Spring.